-The course provides a detailed introduction to Macroeconomics and encompasses the fundamentals of Macroeconomics.
-On completion of the course students will have the ability to critically assess real world macroeconomic developments at the 1st year undergraduate level.
+This course provides a detailed introduction to, and encompasses the fundamentals of macroeconomics.
+On completion of the course you will have the ability to critically assess real-world macroeconomic developments at first-year undergraduate level.

 Listen to Dr Sangaralingam Ramesh talking about the course:

 The global credit crunch of 2007-2008 has had significant implications for the lives of many people around the world.
 This short course aims to provide students with an understanding of conventional macroeconomic thinking so that they can understand the essential principles of how the macroeconomy of nation states functions in a globalised world.
 Once students have completed this course they will be better placed to understand the causes of inflation and unemployment and the relevance of government monetary and fiscal policy in dealing with such economic problems.
 Therefore, students will be able to use the knowledge gained to understand everyday macroeconomic events.
 Furthermore, students will have a solid foundation upon which they can progress to higher level studies in Macroeconomics as well as being able to apply the knowledge gained to other online courses such as ‘Globalisation'and the ‘New Economic Powers’.

 For information on how the courses work, and a link to our course demonstration site, please click here.